keva161/Pydit-A-BDD-Example/README.md

-# PyDit (A Selenium TDD example)
+# PyDit (A Selenium BDD example)

 A simple bot written in Python 3.8 that uses Selenium to access Reddit, interact with the webpages and downloads a lovely picture.

-This is written purely for fun but will act as a great example of how to use TDD to drive your automation test case development.
+This is written purely for fun but will act as a great example of how to use BDD to drive your automation test case development.

 Here are the results that must be achieved: